alexisforestier/H5temperature/README.md

 Use the "Load h5" button to load a specific HDF5 file. **Currently, one must open the .h5 file corresponding to a *newsample('Samplename')* created from BLISS, typically named *Proposalname_Samplename.h5*.**
 All temperature measurements within this file will be displayed.

-A first fitting is performed automatically upon clicking.
+The fit is performed automatically upon clicking on a measurement in the left panel.
 If you make changes to the parameters, click "Fit" to apply them.

 ## Future improvements

+* Manage datasets containing multiple temperature measurements (e.g. mapping/ramp)
 * Save and load sessions.
-* Export results of all fits for the whole session...
+* Export an ASCII results table, for the whole session.
-* Recursively locate temperature data from any HDF5 file in the arborescence.
+* Recursively locate temperature data from any HDF5 file in the arborescence ?
+Tried but very long to execute...
 * Ability to load txt files from other sources than ESRF h5 data.